-Albanian 'No' deals blow to Syria chemical weapons plan
+Albanian 'no' deals blow to Syria chemical weapons plan

 TIGHT DEADLINES

-"We remain confident that we will complete elimination of the (weapons) program within the timeline agreed upon," it said.

-Still to be worked out, however, is how to safely transport the chemical weapons through contested territory to a port in northern Syria to be shipped abroad.
+Still to be worked out is how to safely transport the chemical weapons through contested territory to a port in northern Syria to be shipped abroad.

-Once the chemicals are safely out of Syria, the pressure will be off for them to be destroyed in the short term, but diplomats are concerned they could fall into the wrong hands, be targeted by militants, or stolen and sold on the black market.
+Once the chemicals are safely out of Syria, the pressure will be off for them to be destroyed in the short term, but diplomats are concerned they could be targeted by militants or stolen and sold on the black market.

-Final destruction of all toxic material must be completed by the end of next year, six months beyond the date originally set out in a Russian/US agreement.

-The timetable is part of an ambitious disarmament pact, backed by the United Nations and which may also bring in the support of the NATO military alliance and other countries offering logistical, financial and technical assistance.

-Albania destroyed its own small arsenal of chemical weapons in 2007, but an expensive facility will need to be built to process up to tens of thousands of tons of toxic waste that is a byproduct of chemical weapons destruction.

-(Additional reporting by Lou Charbonneau in New York; editing by Matt Robinson and Philippa Fletcher)
+(Additional reporting by Lou Charbonneau in New York and Arshad Mohammed in Washington; Editing by Will Dunham)